Nathenael11/Ethiopia-Interbank-Settlement-System/README.md

-Fraud Alerts	See flagged suspicious transactions Visualizations	Pie charts and histograms of transaction data System Status	Real-time monitoring of HDFS, Kafka, and pipeline 👥 Team
+Fraud Alerts	See flagged suspicious transactions Visualizations	Pie charts and histograms of transaction data System Status	Real-time monitoring of HDFS, Kafka, and pipeline

-Name	Role	Contribution
-Nathenael Ermias	Lead Developer	Architecture design, Kafka & HDFS integration, Streamlit dashboard, Documentation Team Member 1	Data Engineer	Consumer group implementation Team Member 2	Data Engineer	Producer & data generation 🙏 Acknowledgments
-National Bank of Ethiopia - For the real-world use case inspiration
+🙏 Acknowledgments

 Apache Foundation - For Kafka and Hadoop

 Streamlit - For the amazing dashboard framework

-Big Data Course Instructors - For guidance and support
+Big Data Course Instructor - For guidance and support

 📜 License
 This project was developed for educational purposes as part of a Big Data Analytics course assignment.